 Smokey Bear Was Wrong

 The growing frequency of catastrophic wildfires on Western public lands is the cornerstone of Republican claims that the states would be better environmental stewards.
 This isn’t a fair criticism of federal land management, however, because American forestry suffered from bad science until relatively recently.
 Ecologists now understand that many ecosystems are fire-adapted, and depend upon periodic low-intensity wildfires to maintain their health.
+Moreover, ongoing climate change is making the West steadily drier and hotter.

 But for many years land managers used Smokey Bear to promote the idea that all forest fires were bad.
-The resultant suppression of natural fire regimes is the primary reason that many forests on public lands are now unnaturally dense with trees, making them more susceptible to catastrophic fires.
+The resultant suppression of natural fire regimes is the primary reason that many forests on public lands are now unnaturally dense with brush and trees, making them more susceptible to catastrophic fires.
 Higher temperatures and lower humidities from climate change are also contributing to the situation.

 The pattern of federal land ownership during the westward expansion from the original 13 colonies was set by the passage of the Land Ordinance of 1785 and the Northwest Ordinance of 1787.
-After the claims of local Native American tribes were extinguished, the government surveyed the land and sold it, except for some parcels that were given to the states to support public schools.
+After the claims of local Native American tribes were extinguished, the government surveyed the land and sold as much of it as they could, except for some parcels given to the states with the requirement that they be used to support local public schools.
+The Arizona State Land Department manages these lands in Arizona.

 Special natural places on federal land began to be set aside when the Yellowstone Act of 1872 created Yellowstone National Park, the world’s first national park.
 The Forest Reserve Act of 1891 allowed federal land to be set aside to establish national forest reserves to preserve important watersheds by requiring controlled timber cutting.
 In 1905 the Forest Service was created to manage these lands, now called National Forests.